CRMTechnologies/crmtdigital.com/content/insights/that-s-a-hat-trick-crmt-digital-are-b2b-marketing-martech-award-winners-for-the-third-year-running.md

 subheading = ""
 tags = []
 testimonial = ""
-title = "That's a Hat-Trick - CRMT Digital are B2B Marketing Martech Award Winners for Fourth Time in Three Years"
+title = "That's a Hat-Trick - CRMT Digital are B2B Marketing Martech Award Winners for the Fourth Time in Three Years"

 +++
 July 6th, London, and the stage is set for what could be a hat-trick of B2B Marketing Martech Awards for CRMT Digital.
 The nerves mount as the award winners for the first categories are announced, until finally, we're up - Gold for Best Use of Marketing Automation goes to....